Black-Beard-Sdk/sdk.net/Docs/Black.Beard.Dynamics.Services.md

 This method has no parameters.

-<a name='T-Bb-Configuration-ConfigurationExtension'></a>
+<a name='T-Bb-Extensions-ConfigurationExtension'></a>
 ## ConfigurationExtension `type`

 ##### Namespace

-Bb.Configuration
+Bb.Extensions

-<a name='M-Bb-Configuration-ConfigurationExtension-LoadConfiguration-Microsoft-AspNetCore-Builder-WebApplicationBuilder,System-String[]-'></a>
+<a name='M-Bb-Extensions-ConfigurationExtension-LoadConfiguration-Microsoft-AspNetCore-Builder-WebApplicationBuilder,System-String[]-'></a>
 ### LoadConfiguration(builder) `method`

 ##### Summary